aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/_index.md

 Explore the power of Aspose.BarCode for Java in decoding 1D barcodes effortlessly.
 Download now for seamless integration into your Java applications.
 ### [Getting Barcode Recognition Quality in Percent in Java](./getting-barcode-recognition-quality-percent/)
 Getting barcode recognition quality in Java with Aspose.BarCode.
 Follow our step‑by‑step guide for optimal results.

-## Frequently Asked Questions

-**Q: Can I change the barcode size after the image has been generated?**
-A: No. Size settings must be applied before calling `generateBarCodeImage()`.
-Generate a new image if you need a different size.

-**Q: Which units are supported for custom barcode size Java?**
-A: Pixels, millimeters, and inches via the `SizeUnit` enumeration.

-**Q: Does increasing the image resolution affect the file size dramatically?**
-A: Higher DPI increases pixel count, which can enlarge the file size.
-Balance resolution with your storage and transmission constraints.

-**Q: Is it safe to use custom sizes with all barcode symbologies?**
-A: Most 1D and 2D symbologies respect size settings, but some standards (e.g., QR Code) have minimum module requirements.
-Always test with your target scanners.

-**Q: How can I verify that my custom‑sized barcode is still scannable?**
-A: Use Aspose.BarCode’s `recognizeBarCodeImage()` method or a physical scanner to confirm readability after size adjustments.

----

-**Last Updated:** 2025-11-27
-**Tested With:** Aspose.BarCode for Java 24.11 (latest)
-**Author:** Aspose

-{{< /blocks/products/pf/tutorial-page-section >}}

-{{< /blocks/products/pf/main-container >}}
-{{< /blocks/products/pf/main-wrap-class >}}

-{{< blocks/products/products-backtop-button >}}